Caroline Woodley, Mayor of Hackney-2 cropped

 “I welcome the Government’s publication of the SEND White Paper.
 These generational reforms are the first proper focus on SEND provision in decades.

-"The Government’s £4 billion investment in SEND will help ensure children in Hackney can access additional support in mainstream education, further access to a local bank of specialists, mandatory training for school workforces and dedicated SEND outreach via our Children and Family Hubs.
+“The Government’s £4 billion investment in SEND will help ensure children in Hackney can access additional support in mainstream education, provide further access to a local bank of specialists, support mandatory training for school workforces, and dedicated SEND outreach via our Children and Family Hubs.

-“I was particularly pleased to see the 2030 ‘Triple Lock’ transition implemented, reassuring families that no child currently in a special school will lose their place, and no child in Year 3 or older will be forced off their EHCP before the age of 16.
-This policy detail shows a Government who has listened to, and engaged with, parents, pupils and sector stakeholders and recognised the anxiety faced by so many when navigating the SEND system.
+“I was particularly pleased to see the 2030 ‘Triple Lock’, demonstrating a phased approach to transition.
+This policy detail shows a Government that has listened to, and engaged with, parents, carers, pupils and sector stakeholders and recognised the anxiety faced by so many when navigating the SEND system.

 “The focus on the adverse impact of poverty and inequality on students with SEND is also welcome, recognising the intersectionality of this issue.
 The changes announced will, in time, ensure that all children – regardless of background – benefit from tailored SEND support.